Employers and employees can agree to flexible working arrangements to suit their individual needs.

 - Online training: take our free course on Workplace flexibility (under 25 minutes) to learn how to make flexibility work for your business and staff.

-Making a casual employee permanent (casual conversion)
+Making a casual employee permanent

 Key points